 Are you considering staying in a trulli in Puglia, Italy?
 I stayed in a trulli house in Alberobello during March and April 2023, and this article is about my experience.
-I’ll tell you the exact place I stayed in (please note this post is not sponsored) and I will describe the pros and cons of my stay, as well as showing you my photos.
+I’ll tell you the exact place I stayed in (please note that this post is not sponsored), describe the pros and cons of my stay, and show you my photos.

-Let me also just clarify that the term ‘trulli’ is actually the plural of ‘trullo’.
-So when we are talking about one single dwelling, we are talking about a ‘trullo’.
+Let me also clarify that the term ‘Trulli’ is actually the plural of ‘Trullo’.
+So when we are talking about one single dwelling, we are talking about a ‘Trullo’.
 People seem to use the two terms interchangeably.
-I have used ‘trulli’ in my title on purpose, because that is what people are searching for on Google.
+I have used ‘trulli’ in my title on purpose because that is what people are searching for on Google.

 I may earn a commission at no extra cost to you if you make a purchase through my affiliate links.